-A CT scan, or CAT scan as it's also known, stands for Computerised Tomography, and uses X-rays taken from multiple angles around the body to create cross-sectional images (slices) of the bones, blood vessels and soft tissues inside your body.
+A CT scan, or CAT scan as it's also known, stands for Computerised Tomography and uses X-rays taken from multiple angles around the body to create cross-sectional images (slices) of the bones, blood vessels and soft tissues inside your body.
 These cross-sectional images produce more-detailed information than standard X-rays.

 These planning margins inevitably expose healthy tissue to damaging radiation that can lead to side-effects after treatment, but by combining CT scans with other types of imaging, more precise treatment could potentially be delivered.

-Researchers from The Institute of Cancer Research have tested two imaging techniques which combine CT with other types of imaging in parts of the body where delivering precision radiotherapy is a challenge.
+Researchers from The Institute of Cancer Research have tested two imaging techniques that combine CT with other types of imaging in parts of the body where delivering precision radiotherapy is a challenge.
 This could help to improve radiotherapy planning compared with using standard CT scans on their own.